v6cord/VVVVVV/FEATURES.md

 - Removed having to use a load script to use internal scripting

+- Added automatic loading of custom assets - make a folder with the same name as your level file, and put the assets in there.

 - `pdelay(n)` - a `delay(n)` that doesn't lock the players movement

 - `setroomname()` - sets the roomname to the next line